gurubamal/success_taste/cicd_setup_local/README.md

 NOTE:
-Given CODE is working fine at the moment (when uploaded), it installs the latest version of everything.
-It is possible that later sonarqube or k8s versions may have massive changes in the code and installation method, and the code would need an update at that point in time!
+While CODE is currently working fine, it installs the latest version of everything.
+However, it is possible that future software versions may have significant changes to the code or installation method.
+In such cases, CODE may need to be updated.

 Pre-requisites: